-Fortunately, optimising your images is pretty straightforward.
+Fortunately, optimising your images can be pretty straightforward.
 Here are some tips to give you a helping hand:

-Blurry, poor quality and irrelevant images are a huge turn off to readers, which is going to affect your behavioural metrics.
+Blurry and poor quality images are a huge turn off to readers, which is going to affect your behavioural metrics.
 It also doesn’t give people the best impression of your business.
-Make sure you use high-quality images – but also make sure they are royalty-free!
+Make sure you use high-quality images that show in the best possible way.

 Before you add an image to your site, spend some time organising it and renaming the file.
 Make sure the filename is relevant to the page that you are putting it on and includes one of your keywords.
 Visitors generally won’t see the filename, but it tells the search engines a little more about what your page is about.